 - Does the noise last over a long period of time?
 Is the noise constant or intermittent?

 Speak with the offenders, explaining that the noise must be controlled.
 Make sure to also complain to the offenders in writing, referencing specific dates and times of the incidents.
-Request that these incidents stop, explaining that your landlord has an obligation to provide you with a reasonable quiet atmosphere.
-Send a copy of this letter to your landlord.
+Request that these incidents stop.
+Offer to go to mediation with the neighbor.